lennyleadership/Devotional_Commentary_Bible/content.en/docs/Devotional_commentary_bible/127_Revelation/7_churches.md

     <td><p><b>Things are worthy of praise</b>:
     <br>2:19 I know all the things you do.
 I have seen your love, your faith, your service, and your patient endurance.
 And I can see your constant improvement in all these things.
     <td><p><b>Encouragement</b>:
-    <br>2:24 God will not ask anything more of them.
+    <br>2:24 God will not ask anything more of those who have not followed this false teaching.
     </p></td>
     <td></td>
   </tr>
   <tr>
     <td><p><b>Things are pointed out</b>:
-    <br>2:20 You are <b>permitting</b> that woman—that Jezebel who calls herself a prophet—to lead my servants astray.
+    <br>2:20 <u class = "red">Some of them</u> are <b>permitting</b> that woman—that Jezebel who calls herself a prophet—to lead my servants astray.
 She teaches them to commit sexual sin and to eat food offered to idols.
 <br>2:21 I gave her time to repent, but she does not want to turn away from her immorality.
     </p></td>
     <td><p><b>Discipline</b>: